dominictarr/msgpack-stream/readme.markdown

 ## lies

-actually, msgpack does not support much loved js objects such as `Infinity`, or `Nan`.
+Actually, msgpack does not support much loved js objects such as `Infinity`, or `Nan`.

+On the other hand, `msgpack-stream` uses [creationix/msgpack-js](https://github.com/creationix/msgpack-js) which implements a slightly extended protocol, so you can pack `Buffer` and `undefined`